EliCohen/legal/mystocky/terms-of-use.md

 - Documentation
 - Any text, images, or data displayed in the App

-...is owned by MyStocky or our licensors and protected by copyright, trademark, and other intellectual property laws.
+...is owned by the developer of MyStocky or our licensors and protected by copyright, trademark, and other intellectual property laws.
 You may not reproduce, modify, distribute, or create derivative works of any App content without written permission.

 ### 3.3 Your User Content